 Intro to crypto custody: the benefits of self custody

-Web3 gives users a chance to take true ownership of their assets.
-Where traditional finance is centralized—meaning government-backed fiat currency, stored in some Big Bank—Web3 is decentralized.
-And while the future might bring brand new tech, today this decentralization is powered largely by cryptocurrencies and blockchains.
+Where traditional finance is centralized—meaning government-backed (or “fiat”) currency, stored in some Big Bank—Web3 is decentralized.
+In Web3, you can take full ownership of your assets, a decentralization powered largely by cryptocurrencies and blockchains.

-But this decentralization means Web3 users have an important choice about where to place their trust, and how to safely store their crypto.
-While there are certainly custodial options in Web3, another, arguably more secure option is to hold assets in a crypto wallet—a concept known as “self custody.”
+But this decentralization means Web3 users have an important choice about where to safely store their crypto.
+While there are custodial options, another, arguably more secure option is to hold assets in a crypto wallet that only you control—a concept known as “self custody.”

 Some compare self custody to keeping assets (like gold or cash) in a safe rather than a bank.
 A better comparison is that self custody is like being your own bank.
 With self custody, you alone have the ability to manage (or transact with) your assets.
 And you can still reap the benefits of crypto: It’s natively digital, accessible 24/7, gives near-instant settlement times, and easily transacts across borders.